rahuldha/CourseraGettingCleaningData/README.md

-# Course Projcet for Getting and Cleaning Data Course
+# Projcet for Getting and Cleaning Data Course
 This repository contains files required for the final project of the course
 ## Overview of the project
 The main script file for this project is run_analysis.R.
 The script file performs the following main tasks: